 I never knew what to say to him after he came home.
 Even with him there, the house remained as quiet as when he had left.
 Though I never saw him, I could feel the gravity of his presence, and the pull of something indescribable emanating from his locked bedroom door.
 I worked as much as I could at my summer job making coffee to stay away.
 I didn’t want to see him.
 Whenever we would talk, Cooper would put on mask or a front, as if he were a lonely main drag of false faced building, where behind there was only a plain stretching out from the ghost town that was his young face.

-One night in the fall while we were driving together, I pressed Cooper finally on what was going on in his head.
+One night in the fall while Cooper was in an outpatient program, we were driving together.
+I pressed Cooper finally on what was going on in his head.
 In that confined space, I told myself I would listen.
-Cooper told me in a monotone that should have told me all I needed to know about his ability to see clearly, how he felt nothing for my father or my mother or for me.
+Cooper told me in a monotone voice that should have told me all I needed to know about his ability to see clearly.
+But he kept going.
+He told me how he felt nothing for my father or my mother or for me.
 He told me that instead, the concern we showed to for him fell upon a numbness of his spirit.
 I failed him then as I had done all those years ago when Cooper could not speak at all from his hospital bed except in the monotone haze of medication, sleep, and pain.
 I should have seen through it and understood how he was trying to approximate how to tell me the feeling of the depression he could not put to words.
 But I did not.
 My voice instead roared from the confines of the car that I’d inherited from my father.
 Cooper didn’t say anything, as I calmed down, and tried to tell him that I loved him in my voice, still loud, but now with tears.
 Over and over I told him how much I didn’t want to lose him, and his face didn’t so much as change.
 I’d already lost.

 My brother’s arms healed, just as the scar from his surgery all those years ago had, and then eventually faded as the cat gut stitches fell out years ago.
 But there are damages to systems far too complex to be repaired that lay well beneath where we can get to them.
 I lay awake at night often, thinking of my brother, and the things I should have been able to find the words for.
-I think brothers often do find the words later in life, but for Cooper and myself, we were made to search for them too soon, and in our confusion to find the right ones, I spoke in anger, and Cooper didn’t speak at all.
-When I see pictures of him as a child, which my mother still proudly displays throughout her house, there is now unfamiliar voice of my father in my brain saying the words, “you’ll only have each other”.
-It is a cadence, a pulsing, a pain and a dream.
-Like the squeeze of a hand reaching up from a bedroom floor, or a car radio singing underneath voices raised high, searching for a way to say: I’m sorry, my brother.
-I love you, and I am sorry.
+I think brothers often do find the words later in life, but for Cooper and myself, we were made to search for them too soon.
+In our confusion to find the right ones, I spoke in anger, and Cooper didn’t speak at all.
+When I see pictures of him as a child, which my mother still proudly displays throughout her house, there is now alien voice of my father in my brain saying the words, “you’ll only have each other.”
+It is a cadence, a pulsing, a pain, and a dream.
+Like the squeeze of a hand reaching up from a bedroom floor, or a car radio singing underneath raised voices in the dark.